Carson Brown

-Carson Brown (born July 13, 2008) is an American professional stock car racing and dirt track racing driver who competes in Dirt Super Late Model competition driving the No. 28 Longhorn Chassis for his family owned team, and in Asphalt Super Late Model competition driving the No. 81 Chevrolet for Anthony Campi Racing.
-He also previously competed part-time in the ARCA Menards Series East driving the No. 4 Chevrolet for Hettinger Racing, and part-time in the ARCA Menards Series West, driving the No. 28 Chevrolet for Pinnacle Racing Group.
+Carson Michael Brown (born July 13, 2008) is an American professional stock car racing and dirt track racing driver.
+He competes part-time in the ARCA Menards Series and the ARCA Menards Series East, driving the No. 28 Chevrolet SS for Pinnacle Racing Group.
+He also competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 32 Chevrolet Camaro SS for Jordan Anderson Racing.
+He has previously competed in Dirt Super Late Model competition driving the No. 28 Longhorn Chassis for his family owned team, and in Asphalt Super Late Model competition driving the No. 81 Chevrolet for Anthony Campi Racing.